Continual Learning: Applications and the Road Forward: Continual learning is not a choice

 Domain adaptation and personalization are thus often necessary.
 The topic has been investigated in the natural language processing (NLP) community for many different applications.
 Initially, fine-tuning on a supervised domain-specific dataset was the method of choice, but recently, with the success of very large language models (LLM), the focus has shifted towards changing only a small subset of parameters with adapters~\citep{houlsby2019parameter}, low-rank updates~\citep{hu2022lora} or prompting~\citep{jung2023generating}.
 However, these methods do not explicitly identify and preserve important knowledge in the original language model.
 This hampers the integration of general and domain-specific knowledge and produces weaker results~\citep{ke2022adapting}.
 To identify the parameters that are important for the general knowledge in the LLM in order to protect them is a challenging problem.
 Recent works~\citep{ke2021achieving} made some progress in balancing the trade-off between performance on in-domain and older data.
 In the computer vision field, similar work has also been done by adapting CLIP to different domains~\citep{wortsman2022robust} and to include personal text and image pairs~\citep{cohen2022my}.

-No matter how large or sophisticated the pre-trained models become, there will always be data that they are not, or cannot be, trained on (\eg tomorrow's data).
-It is impossible to acquire all the information in the world, and even if it were possible, that cannot result in personalized models.
-When specialized data are collected afterwards, models can be updated either on the original machine or on a smaller device.
-Again, the final goal is to train a specialized or personalized model, more compute-efficient than when trained from scratch.
-On the original training server, past data are usually available.
-When this is not the case, because training happens on a more restricted (\eg personal) device, memory does become a constraint, which we elaborate on in the next subsection.
+No matter how large or sophisticated the pre-trained models become, there will always be data that they are not, or cannot be, trained on (\eg tomorrow's data). \Rb{Specialized and personalized data can be collected afterwards, either by collecting new data or by extracting the relevant bits from the larger, original dataset.
+The addition of such a specialized dataset is a distribution shift, and thus continual learning algorithms are required.} The final goal is to train a specialized or personalized model, more compute-efficient than when trained from scratch, \Rb{without losing relevant performance on the pre-trained domain.
+This makes this problem different from transfer learning, where it is not a requirement~\citep{zhuang2020comprehensive}}.
+When training is done on the original server, past data are usually available and can be used to prevent forgetting.
+Yet sometimes this is not the case, because training happens on a more restricted (\eg personal) device, then memory does become a constraint, which we elaborate on in the next subsection.

 \begin{boxK}[\ref{subsec:personalization}] \intextsep{0pt}

 \mbox{}\citet{dingliwal2023personalization} personalize end-to-end speech recognition models with words that are personal to the user (\eg family member names) or words that are very rare except in specialized environments (\eg ``ecchymoses'' in medical settings).
 With an extra attention module and a pre-computed set of representations of the specialized vocabulary, they `bias' the original model towards using the new rare and unknown words.
 The performance on the specialized words is remarkably improved, yet with a decrease in performance on non-specialist word recognition.
 In their experiments specialized tokens are less than 1\% off all tokens, so even a relatively small decrease in performance on other tokens is non-negligible. \end{boxK}